 As part of the deal, set to run until 2027, Haier collaborates with the Australian Open to showcase its high-end technology by improving fan experience with household appliances, including kitchen, laundry, and climate control systems.

-In addition to online promotions, Haier also provides brand experience through on-site activations, while also providing support to grassroots tennis across Australia.
+In addition to online promotions, Haier also provides a brand experience through on-site activations, while also providing support to grassroots tennis across Australia.

 The two parties last renewed their partnership in December 2021 in a deal that is set to run until the end of 2026.